 - Use a hot iron with NO STEAM!
 Press and iron for about 10 seconds or so pressing firmly

 - Let it cool, the paper will be very hot

 - Once it’s cool, slowly peel the paper away to reveal your design.
 If it didn’t take, repeat steps 4 through 6

-I’ll be sharing the Mulling Spice gift tags and the Mulling spice recipe soon!
+Grab your free Mulling Spice gift tags and the Mulling spice recipe.
 These make great DIY Christmas gifts, or maybe a party parting gift?
 Or… what about using it on your dinner table as a placeholder and something they can take home?

 More DIY Christmas Ideas